-A pink 1960s bathroom gets a modern vintage makeover.
-While the original plan was more transitional in nature, a series of mistakes took the design in a different direction that left us with a beautiful modern farmhouse bathroom.
+A pink 1960s bathroom gets a modern farmhouse makeover.
+While the original plan was more transitional in nature, a series of mistakes took the design in a different direction that left us with much more character!

 We’re finally here – it’s the big One Room Challenge Reveal!
 It’s been a trying 7 weeks with this bathroom remodel and it almost wasn’t completed on time.
 These photos were taken yesterday afternoon, 5 minute after the last of the plumbing was finally hooked up.
 Phewwww!
 But it’s done and dusted and now we can relax (and maybe take a bubble bath!) before all our holiday guests start arriving!

 New here?
 Take a look at the past weeks first:

 Here’s a quick reminder of what our bathroom looked like two months ago: